Anti-nuclear movement: Impact on popular culture

 Ashes to Honey (ミツバチの羽音と地球の回転, Mitsubashi no haoto to chikyū no kaiten), (literally "Humming of Bees and Rotation of the Earth") is a Japanese documentary directed by Hitomi Kamanaka and released in 2010.
 It is the third in Kamanaka's trilogy of films on the problems of nuclear power and radiation, preceded by Hibakusha at the End of the World (also known as Radiation: A Slow Death) and Rokkasho Rhapsody.

 Nuclear Tipping Point is a 2010 documentary film produced by the Nuclear Threat Initiative.
-It features interviews with four American government officials who were in office during the Cold War period, but are now advocating for the elimination of nuclear weapons.
+It features interviews with four American government officials who were in office during the Cold War but now advocate for the elimination of nuclear weapons.
 They are: Henry Kissinger, George Shultz, Sam Nunn, and William Perry.

 Musicians United for Safe Energy (MUSE) was a musical group founded in 1979 by Jackson Browne, Graham Nash, Bonnie Raitt, and John Hall, following the Three Mile Island nuclear accident.
 The group organized a series of five No Nukes concerts held at Madison Square Garden in New York City in September 1979.
 On 23 September 1979, almost 200,000 people attended a large anti-nuclear rally staged by MUSE on the then-empty north end of the Battery Park City landfill in New York.
 The album No Nukes, and a film, also titled No Nukes, were both released in 1980 to document the performances.

 In 2007, Bonnie Raitt, Graham Nash, and Jackson Browne, as part of the No Nukes group, recorded a music video of the Buffalo Springfield song "For What It's Worth".

-Filmmakers Taylor Dunne and Eric Stewart are working on a documentary called "Off country" that looks at the devastating effects of atomic bomb testing on the communities around the White Sands missile range in New Mexico, the Nevada Test Site and the Rocky Flats Plant in Colorado.
+Filmmakers Taylor Dunne and Eric Stewart are working on a documentary called "Off Country" that looks at the devastating effects of atomic bomb testing on the communities around the White Sands missile range in New Mexico, the Nevada Test Site, and the Rocky Flats Plant in Colorado.
 They were interviewed by Screen Comment's Sam Weisberg in 2017.